molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 0:24:02</span> I'm talking about like arranging to give people beat downs, and I mean you know.
 Watch the video, I mean the guy is talking about...

-<span class="transcript-speaker">Castoro</span> Right, but you host Andy Ngo's site, and he posts stuff on like... what's the other site that his guy Trollin(?) runs?
+<span class="transcript-speaker">Castoro</span> Right, but you host Andy Ngo's site, and he posts stuff on like... what's the other site that his guy Trollan runs?
 It's like AntifaMugshots.com.
 I mean you literally host sites that result in direct action of people like Tony Moon coming to my house.
 Now I can explain that to you offline or online, however you like.

 <span class="transcript-speaker">Monster: 0:24:33</span> No no, if you want to send me, send me stuff or <span class="transcript-note">[unintelligible]</span> Look, I mean the thing is, here's the deal.
 I run a company with like seven subsidiaries, 24 business units, you can look at Epik Labs, epik.com/labs, you'll see we have a lot going on.
 And we're growing really quickly, and so I wouldn't have the ability to keep track of like every page on every customer's website.